[Also available in French; aussi disponible en français.]

-The program has 3 components: (1) the Grant Program, (2) the Co-op Index Program, and (3) the free CWCF Staff Consultation Program.
-In the first two components, there is a total of $9,000 available per year[i].
-Generally, 6 worker co-ops or multi-stakeholder co-ops[ii] will be able to receive assistance under the Grant Program, and/or the Co-op Index Program each year.
+The program has 2 components: (1) the Grant Program, and (2) the CWCF Staff Consultation Program.
+Worker co-ops or multi-stakeholder co-ops will be able to receive assistance under the Technical Assistance Program.

-Due to the small amount of funds available in this program and the limited administrative resources in CWCF, the enclosed application provides the CWCF with preliminary screening of the potential projects.
+Due to the amount of funds available in this program and the limited administrative resources in CWCF, the application provides the CWCF with preliminary screening of the potential projects.
 To pass this first stage, your group must be approved as an eligible co-op that meets the strategic priorities of CWCF.
 CWCF will seek to ensure that grants are allocated fairly over different regions of the country.

 NOTE: Worker co-op member dues in CWCF are the equivalent of under $1 / week for each $33,000 in wages, and this formula has never changed since CWCF was started over 20 years ago.
 The thinking is that as the worker co-op movement grows, our dues base grows – and this has held true.
 CWCF receives no ongoing government support, so in order to offer this and other member benefits, member dues are important.